cokelaer/bioservices/bioservices/README.txt

 * `quickGO <http://www.ebi.ac.uk/QuickGO/WebServices.html>`_
 * `PSICQUIC <http://code.google.com/p/psicquic/>`_
 * `WikiPathway <http://www.wikipathways.org/index.php/WikiPathways>`_
+* and more (e.g., UniChem, ChEMBL, EUtils, ...).
+Up-to-date list of Web Services is provided within the `documentation <http://pythonhosted.org/bioservices/>`_.

-Example using the UniProt Web Service to search for the zap70 specy in human organism::
+Here is just a little example using the UniProt Web Service to search for the zap70 specy in human organism::

     >>> from bioservices import UniProt